-Zimbabwe's Mugabe Is Out Of Power For First Time Since 1980s; Military Denies 'Coup'
+Zimbabwe's Mugabe Out Of Power For First Time Since 1980s As Military Takes Control

-President Robert Mugabe and his family are "safe and sound," the military of Zimbabwe says — but his decades in power have seemingly come to an end, after Mugabe, 93, was forcefully pushed aside.
+President Robert Mugabe and his family are "safe and sound," according to Zimbabwe's military — but his decades in power are seemingly at an end, after Mugabe, 93, was forcefully pushed aside.
 Both the ruling party and the military insist there was no coup.

 "We are only targeting criminals around him who are committing crimes that are causing social and economic suffering in the country in order to bring them to justice," the Zimbabwe Defense Forces said on Wednesday, adding, "As soon as we have accomplished our mission we expect that the situation will return to normalcy."